-Disposal Authorisation Description of record and retention period Justification for retention period 1007 Audits - significant Date authorised: 1 September 2016 Records relating to significant audits which cross functions, examine core functions or measure agency performance or compliance at a strategic level, and which: involve contentious or litigious matters and/or set a precedent lead to a major change in policies involve major public interest or controversy are presented to Parliament.
+Disposal Authorisation Description of record and retention period Justification for retention period 1007 Audits - significant Date authorised: 1 September 2016 Records relating to significant audits which cross functions, examine core functions or measure agency performance or compliance at a strategic level, and which: • involve contentious or litigious matters and/or set a precedent • lead to a major change in policies • involve major public interest or controversy • are presented to Parliament.
 Disposal action - Permanent.
 Transfer to QSA after business action completed.
 Background/business process: This is a new record class.
 The Auditor-General, an independent Officer of Parliament, is the external auditor of both the state and local government public sectors in Queensland.
 The Queensland Audit Office (QAO) supports the role of the Auditor-General of Queensland in providing Parliament with an independent assessment of the financial management-related activities of public sector entities.
 Significant audit records sentenced under the QAO retention and disposal schedule are those audits which are deemed of historical significance by the Auditor-General.
 However, not all audits will be conducted by the QAO.
-Agencies may conduct audit etam who will conduct periodical audits on various business processes.
+Agencies may conduct audits either themselves or engage a third party.
+Some agencies may have their own internal audit team who will conduct periodical audits on various business processes.
 Regulatory requirements: Auditor-General of Queensland Auditing Standards Business requirements: As the Auditor-General is responsible for identifying what QAO audits are regarded as significant, audits which are conducted by the QAO and are very significant to a particular agency may not be retained.
 Given this, any audit records held by an agency which meet the criteria for significance have been recommended for permanent retention.
-There may be some duplication with QAO but having a complete agency record of both the audit and its impacts is important for providing context for future researchers.
+There may be some duplication with QAO but having a complete agency record of both the audit and is impacts is important for providing context for future researchers.
 It may also be possible for a private or internal audit to be significant (for example, the audit may reveal flaws which result in major changes to policy but are never made public).
 The retention period is consistent with the retention of similar records by NSW, SA and WA.
-It is also consistent with the retention of similar records by NSW, SA and WA.
-It is also consistent with the retention of similar records for future researcher.
+It is also consistent with the retention of similar records in 7 existing Queensland schedules.
+Permanent retention criteria: These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: